 '''

 static void blocktext(int x, int y, byte font, const char s)

 {

 GD.SaveContext();

 GD.ColorRGB(0x000000);

 GD.cmd_text(x-1, y-1, font, 0, s);

 GD.cmd_text(x+1, y-1, font, 0, s);

 GD.cmd_text(x-1, y+1, font, 0, s);

 GD.cmd_text(x+1, y+1, font, 0, s);

-GD.cmd_text(x+1, y+1, font, 0, s);

 GD.RestoreContext();

 GD.cmd_text(x, y, font, 0, s);

 }

 '''

 The function blocktext, used in NightStrike's title screen, draws the string s with a black outline around the text.
 To do this, it changes the color to black using ColorRGB, and draws the text four times slightly offset.
 Now it needs to draw the text itself, in the original color.
-But the original color is lost, because it changed it to black earlier.
+But the original color is lost, because it was changed to black.

 The SaveContext preserves all the graphics state - including the color - in a private storage area.
 When RestoreContext executes, it copies this saved state back.
-The result is that the color is restored to the value it had at the original SaveContext .
+Hence the color is restored to the value it had at the original SaveContext.

-By using SaveContext and RestoreContext in functions like this, the functions can change graphics state, and then restore it afterwards.
+Using SaveContext or RestoreContext, functions can change graphics state, and then restore it afterwards.
 As far as any caller is concerned, the function leaves the state untouched.
 The GPU has enough internal storage to preserve three extra copies of the graphics state in this way.